Customer data platforms and how to choose the best one for your team

 On the back end, your CDP should be able to integrate with downstream systems so you can personalize your messaging, sales, and customer support delivery.
 Look for integrations with advertising platforms, customer success or live chat tools, or customer engagement tools.

 Read through CDP vendors’ API docs or ask sales engineers to clarify which APIs are already built and which ones you may need to develop yourself.
-Significant integration builds tax resources upfront and opens the door to constant update requests in the future.
+Significant integration projects tax resources upfront and open the door to constant update requests in the future.
 Ideally, the CDP you choose should integrate with the tools you already use.

 It’s especially important to talk with your stakeholders at this stage.
 They may bring up other possible connections to your CDP or other preferred features you hadn’t considered.
 Add any new requirements to your list.